JuliaLang/julia/doc/manual/types.rst

 Describing Julia in the lingo of `type systems <http://en.wikipedia.org/wiki/Type_system>`_, it is: dynamic, nominative, parametric and dependent.
-Generic types can be parameterized by other types and by integers, and the hierarchical relationships between types are explicitly declared, rather than implied by compatible structure.
+Generic types can be parameterized, and the hierarchical relationships between types are explicitly declared, rather than implied by compatible structure.
 One particularly distinctive feature of Julia's type system is that concrete types may not subtype each other: all concrete types